BojanDjurdjevic995/gallery/README.md

-width-for-pictures => if you want to scale pictures on any width height-for-pictures => if you want to scale pictures on any height last parameter mean if you edit exists gallery, and old gallery will be delete
+width-for-pictures => if you want to scale pictures on any width height-for-pictures => if you want to scale pictures on any height if you do not enter the height and width of the pictures, they will not change the size

+last parameter mean if you edit exists gallery, and old gallery will be delete
 ```